A Trout in the Milk: Filming

 The episode was shot in mid-April 2019, with the scenes on the New York City streets filming on the Warner Bros. backlot.
 The opening shot of the episode was a homage to Saturday Night Fever.
 Director Stan Brooks utilized many filming techniques from the 1970s, such as snap zooms and whip pans, to make the episode feel like a 1970s television series.

 Visual effects

-The standout visual effects sequence from the episode for visual effects supervisor Mark Kolpack and many fans of the series depicted a hatch opening underwater to reveal a rocket silo for launching "Project Insight", all created through computer-generated imagery.
+The hatch opening underwater to reveal a rocket silo for launching "Project Insight", all created through computer-generated imagery, was considered a standout visual effects sequence from the episode for visual effects supervisor Mark Kolpack along with viewers.
 Kolpack first created storyboards of the sequence, before designing the rocket with his team; the design was based on actual rockets from the "1970s era", including Apollo 11.
 Extensive research was done on actual rockets to depict the launch accurately, down to "the deflected flames that then transitioned to the huge plume of smoke".
 Long simulations were run to create the water pouring into the silo from outside the hatch, while the shot where the hatch first opens under the water was even more difficult.
 Creating the correct amount of mist coming off the water was also a challenge.